Skip to content

 Question

-• What happens if the compensation dynamics model is not exactly the same as the manipulator dynamics?
+• What happens if the dynamics compensation model is not exactly the same as the manipulator dynamics?

 2. Try the same for the dynamics cancellation.
 In this case, you can also change the parameters b1 and b2.
 What are the effects when launching the dynamics cancellation controller?